 see p.
-OPB
+C23

-Every shipmaster is called "captain," regardless of the accorded courtesy equal to a ship's captain (Courtesy has 5).
-Other positions (first officer, etc.) are handled similar On non-commercial ships or ships without a formal change command (like a private yacht or lab ship), this may beta size or importance of his vessel, and is treated with a respect that a captain deserves.
-An owner about it is only kind of Rank anyone has.
+Every shipmaster is called "captain," regardless of te size or importance of his vessel, and is treated with the respect that a captain deserves.
+An owner aboard is also accorded courtesy equal to a ship's captain (Courtesy Rat 5).
+Other positions (first officer, etc.) are handled similar On non-commercial ships or ships without a formal chain of command (like a private yacht or lab ship), this may be to only kind of Rank anyone has.